abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

 ## The 7 Ways to Code WordCount in Spark 2.0
 ### Understanding the RDDs, Dataframes, Datasets & Spark SQL by Example

 In this post, I would like to share a few code snippets that can help understand Spark 2.0 API.
-I am using the Spark Shell.
-But these code snippets can also be compiled on Scala IDE for Eclipse and executed on Hortonworks 2.5 as described in a previous article or Cloudera CDH sandboxes.
+I am using the Spark Shell to execute the code, but you can also compile the code on Scala IDE for Eclipse and execut it on Hortonworks 2.5 as described in a previous article or Cloudera CDH sandboxes.

 For illustration purposes, I am using a [text file](https://github.com/abbas-taher/the-7-ways-wordcount-apache-spark-snippets/edit/master/humpty.txt) that contains the 4 lines of the Humpty Dumpty rhyme.